meraki/automation-scripts/mx_firewall_control/README.md

 Note that if you want to process multiple organizations, you can enter the value `/all` instead of an organization name.
 In this case, all of the organizations accessible by your administrator account will be processed.
 Both `/all` and organization names can be combined with filters to limit the scope of networks and templates to be processed.
 More on filters below.

-Also note that you will need to provide an API key to the script, either by the optional command line argument `-k <key>` or by creating an OS environment variable `MERAKI_DASHBOARD_API_KEY` and store the key there as a string.
+Also note that you will need to provide an API key to the script, either by the optional command line argument `-k <api_key>` or by creating an OS environment variable `MERAKI_DASHBOARD_API_KEY` and store the key there as a string.

 In addition to the mandatory arguments, you can provide optional arguments to define the operations carried out by the script.
 If no optional arguments are given, the script will read the MX Layer 3 firewall rules for all templates in the specified organizations and print them.